 Though the portability of a laptop is enticing, you can’t beat the value of a desktop computer.
-If you’re reading this, then you probably agree.
 For those who are more hands on, a desktop is endlessly customizable, allowing you to swap out parts as your needs change, add more storage, or even install fancy RGB lighting.
-New models were announced at CES last month, so we have our eyes on price drops for 2024 models.
+New models were announced at CES in January, so we have our eyes on price drops on last year’s models.
 Here are the best deals we’ve found on desktops for gaming, productivity, and everything in between.

 Best Home and Office Desktop Deals

 Our current best value pick is the 24-inch Dell All-in-One, which will handle basic computing like web surfing and email drafting—plus it includes everything you need to get started.
-Our best overall recommendation is the Dell XPS 8960, which can work and play thanks to powerful components.
+Our best overall recommendation is the HP Envy TE01, which can work and play thanks to powerful components.

 HP Envy TE01